CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![The New Query button is highlighted in the SSMS toolbar.](media/1.159.png "SSMS Toolbar")

-1. Paste the following SQL script, which inserts a record into the `Game` table, into the new query window:
+1. Paste the following SQL scriptinto in a new query window, which inserts the record into the `Game` table.

    ```sql
    USE WideWorldImporters;